 Buttermilk Pie is an old fashioned Southern favorite.
-A creamy, sweet, slightly tangy buttermilk custard pie with a flaky crust perfect for the holidays.
+A creamy, sweet, slightly tangy custard pie with a flaky crust perfect for the holidays.

 If you love classic holiday Pie Recipes like Pecan Pie, you are going to fall head over heels for this old fashioned Southern favorite!